-- Poor regulation and oversight of those industries using hazardous substances and generating hazardous wastes - Poor practices for control of hazardous wastes and emissions, coupled often with poor or no technology for management and treatment of wastes and emissions - The presence of potentially hazardous industries close to or within densely populated areas - The local communities and industry operators limited understanding of the potential adverse health impacts from exposure to hazardous wastes and emissions. - The large role of small-scale enterprises in emitting toxic substances.
-These operations are usually in the informal economy and fail to implement best practice due to poor health and safety practices and limited financial resources .
+- Poor regulation and oversight of those industries using hazardous substances and generating hazardous wastes - Poor practices for control of hazardous wastes and emissions, coupled often with poor or no technology for management and treatment of wastes and emissions - The presence of hazardous industries close to or within densely populated areas - The local communities and industry operators limited understanding of the potential health impacts from exposure to hazardous wastes and emissions. - The large role of small-scale enterprises in emitting toxic substances.
+These operations are often in the informal economy and have limited financial resources to implement best practices.